sbilalh/sbilalh/README.md

 # Hi, I'm Bilal Hussain 👋

 I love solving complex problems and I have a knack for creating intuitive solutions.
 I'm always on the lookout for exciting opportunities to collaborate and bring innovative ideas to life.
+Currently I am open to full-time software engineering roles.
+I have experience working in backend as well as fullstack development.
 Let's connect and make something great together!

 ## Experience